bhklab/handbook/docs/General/Communications/bhklab_gmail.md

 1. Open the document you wish to share from your Google Drive.
 2. Click the Share button in the top right corner of the document.
-3. In the Add people, groups, and calendar events text box, type `bhklab-accounts@googlegroups.com` and hit enter.
+3. In the "Add people, groups, and calendar events" text box, enter

+        bhklab-accounts@googlegroups.com

 4. Set the permission level as makes sense for the document.
 5. Uncheck the Notify people option.
 6. Click Share.